Skip to content

 Like Instagram Stories, a live video disappears after 24 hours.

-Live videos give businesses a chance to give their customers a behind-the-scenes look, answer questions live as they come through your comments, and show off your products.
+Live videos give businesses a chance to give their customers a behind-the-scenes look, answer questions live as they come through their comments, and show off their products.

 Like other social media platforms, advertising on Instagram can take multiple forms…